DevExpress-Examples/devextreme-datagrid-odata/README.md

 ### ASP.NET Core

-The ASP.NET Core example includes a standalone OData server.
+Our ASP.NET Core example includes a standalone OData server.
 Run the following command to start the client application and server:

 ```bash
 cd "ASP.NET Core"